Premium credit cards usually offer elite travel perks that make just about any avid traveler drool. But those sky-high annual fees? Not so much.

 How to maximize the perks of premium credit cards

 Like any annual-fee credit card, premium credit cards essentially pay for themselves if you maximize their rewards and benefits.
 Here are three ways you can do so effectively.

 Most credit cards advertise their best perks, but they don’t spend much time covering their valuable ancillary benefits.

-For example, American Express mentions only briefly that its Platinum Card gives you access to presale tickets to concerts, shows, and sporting events.
+For example, American Express mentions only briefly that its The Platinum Card® from American Express* gives you access to presale tickets to concerts, shows, and sporting events.
+Terms apply.

 Last year, I took advantage of this perk to buy four tickets to Hamilton on Broadway in New York City at face value.
 Then, I turned around and sold them on StubHub and made a $1,000 profit.

 Of course, you won’t always receive that much value from a benefit.
 But it does pay to know how to utilize what you have.

 Premium credit cards typically come with airport lounge access, so you’ll want to make sure you arrive at the airport early.
 Some lounges offer hors d’oeuvres, and others provide you with a full meal, helping you avoid paying for costly airport food.